calebbuffa/Spatial-Prediction-of-European-Terrorism/README.md

 # Spatial-Prediction-of-European-Terrorism
+## Completed in fullfillment of Thesis for M.S. in Geographic Information Science at Saint Louis University.
-This study compares machine learning and deep learning techniques to predict the risk of terrorism in Europe at a spatial resolution of 5km using remote sensing, human geography, civil unrest, and demographic data.
+This study compares machine learning and deep learning techniques to predict the risk of terrorism in Europe at an approximate spatial resolution of 5km using remote sensing, human geography, civil unrest, and demographic data.